 Daintily alights Elaine…

-A founding member of the Friends of Friendless Churches and of the Victorian Society, he edited and wrote part of the Collins Guide to English Parish Churches.
-Simon Jenkins in his own England’s Thousand Best Churches recalls his work to save redundant churches, and reminds us of our debt to
+A founding member of the Friends of Friendless Churches, he edited and wrote part of the Collins Guide to English Parish Churches.
+Simon Jenkins in his own England’s Thousand Best Churches recalls Betjeman’s tireless campaigns to save redundant churches, and reminds us of our debt to

 Three ghosts (who) inhabit all English churches.
 They linger in every arcade, peep from every gallery and flit across every monument.
 They are those of John Betjeman, Alec Clifton-Taylor and Nikolaus Pevsner.

 Betjeman’s enthusiasm extended to secular architecture.
-A railway enthusiast and champion of Victorian architecture when it was unfashionable, he led the unsuccessful fight to save the Euston Arch, the doric entrance to the station which was demolished in 1961.But his influence and determination helped to save the most spectacular of all the Victorian railway stations – St. Pancras and its adjacent Midland Grand Hotel.
+A railway enthusiast and champion of Victorian architecture when it was unfashionable, he led the unsuccessful fight to save the Euston Arch, the doric entrance to the station which was demolished in 1961.But his influence and determination were instrumental in saving the most spectacular of all the Victorian railway stations – St. Pancras and its adjacent Midland Grand Hotel.

 Statue of Betjeman gazing up at the glass ceiling of the train shed, Saint Pancras